 The known workaround is to disable VMQ on the affected network adapters or change the MAC addresses of the corresponding virtual switches.
 However, it is possible that Broadcom has released an update to fix the issue since this article was written.
 Therefore, the first step in troubleshooting the issue should be to ensure that the Broadcom adapter driver and firmware are up to date on the Hyper-V host.

-Moving a sub-folder that is synced to Turbo under a folder that is in CFS using Egnyte Connect Desktop Application (Folder synced to Turbo -> Folder in CFS)
+Moving a sub-folder that is synced to Turbo under a folder that is in Egnyte using Egnyte Desktop Application (Folder synced to Turbo -> Folder in Egnyte)

-Symptom: User is prompted with a Move Failed for Audit Test message as shown below.
+Symptom: User is prompted with a Move Failed for Audit Test message.

-Moving a sub-folder that is in CFS to a folder that is synced to Turbo using Egnyte Connect Desktop Application (Folder to CFS -> Folder synced to Turbo)
+Moving a sub-folder that is in Egnyte to a folder that is synced to Turbo using Egnyte Desktop Application (Folder to Egnyte -> Folder synced to Turbo)

-Symptom: In very rare scenario’s where there are a lot of sub-folders/files under the moved folder it can a few seconds/mins for the folder to synchronize down to turbo and be visible to the user.
+Symptom: In very rare scenarios where there are a lot of sub-folders/files under the moved folder it can a few seconds or minutes for the folder to synchronize down to Turbo and be visible to the user.

 Turbo can operate even when it loses network connection with the cloud.
 Desktop App users can continue to open and modify files on the Turbo device and all their file operations get saved to Turbo.
 Turbo in Offline Mode serves lock requests locally so that it allows one and only one user to modify a file at a given time.
 File and folder modifications are synchronized with the cloud when network connectivity to the cloud is restored.

 For security reasons, Desktop App users can connect to Turbo up to 24 hours of network downtime.